 under the age of 350 to 650-century Vermana Dynasty ruled Pragjoytishpur.

 Pushyavermana was the father of Vermana dynasty and also he was the person who founded the kingdom of kamrupa.

 The two great Indian epic’s Mahabharata and Ramayana also tells the same history of Pragjoytishpur and Kamrupa kingdom.

-If you will ever read Mahabharata then you will their find some information about ancient Kamrupa kingdom.
+If you will ever read Mahabharata then you will find there some information about ancient Kamrupa kingdom.

 The Assam we know today was founded by Ahom kings.